CIS1221-2023-2024/A3-StringMatching/Wiki4.md

 ### Result :
 For C#, manually programming the variables to contain the long string doesn't really seem to have a maximum length.
-The Input String was at some point, exceeding **25,000 Characters** and was still able to run the comparison, completing it at **12 Milliseconds**
+By continuously copying and pasting the input string, it was at some point, exceeding **25,000 Characters** and was still able to run the comparison, completing it at **12 Milliseconds**